Jill P. Carter: Maryland Senate

 After Oaks resigned from the state senate in March 2018, Carter applied and was nominated alongside central committee member Joyce J. Smith by the Baltimore City Democratic Central Committee to fill the remainder of his term.
 She was appointed by Governor Larry Hogan on April 30, 2018, and sworn in on May 4 after resigning as director of the Office of Civil Rights and Wage Enforcement.
 She won the Democratic primary in June 2018, defeating J. D. Merrill, the son-in-law of former Governor Martin O'Malley with 54.9 percent of the vote.

 Carter was a member of the Judicial Proceedings Committee.

 In December 2024, Carter announced that she would resign from the Maryland Senate on January 3, 2025, after Governor Wes Moore appointed her to the Maryland State Board of Contract Appeals.
+She backed state delegate Malcolm Ruff to succeed her in the Senate; however, the Baltimore City Democratic Central Committee voted to nominate state delegate Dalya Attar to the position in January 2025.
+After Ruff launched a primary challenge to Attar in the 2026 Maryland Senate election, Carter supported Ruff and frequently commented on the race online.
+In May 2025, she made a Facebook post suggesting that leaders of the Orthodox Jewish community were working to "control the politics" of a majority-Black legislative district, which was condemned as antisemitic by The Baltimore Sun editorial board and by attorney Jay Bernstein.
+Carter defended her online comments, saying that they were not antisemitic but a legitimate criticism of political activities, citing a 2022 slate for the Democratic Central Committee that included only members of the Orthodox community and a push by rabbinical leaders to encourage Orthodox voters to change their political party affiliation to vote in closed primary races.

 2020 7th congressional district elections

 On November 18, 2019, Carter announced her candidacy in the 2020 Maryland's 7th congressional district special election to succeed U.S. Representative Elijah Cummings after his death in October 2019.
 During the Democratic primary, she sought to position herself a progressive, running on a platform that included Medicare for All, the Green New Deal, and ending U.S. involvement in foreign wars.
 She was defeated in the Democratic primary by former U.S. Representative Kweisi Mfume, placing third with 16 percent of the vote.
 Following her defeat, she said she would run in the regular election for the district, in which she again placed third with 8.7 percent of the vote.